gbv/paia/paia.md

   GET [fees]: paid and open charges
 -------------------------------------------------- ----------------------------------------

+All API method URLs MUST also be accessible with HTTP verb OPTIONS.
+All API methods with HTTP verb GET MAY also be accessible with HTTP verb HEAD.

 API method URLs share a common base URL for PAIA core methods and common base URL for PAIA auth methods.
 A server SHOULD NOT provide additional methods at these base URLs and it MUST NOT propagate additional methods at these base URLs